8 Ways You’re Sending Your Dog Mixed Messages

 Being too emotional

-When your dog does something dangerous, like eating food they’re not supposed to or running away, it can be easy to get emotional.
-However, says Nutkins, this can send mixed messages and overwhelm them.
-Instead of shouting, crying or otherwise exhibiting strong emotions, you should stay calm and deliver the cues assertively.
+When your dog does something dangerous, like eating food they’re not supposed to or running away, it can be easy to get upset.
+However, Nutkins says, this can send mixed messages and overwhelm them.
+Instead of shouting, crying, or otherwise exhibiting strong emotions, you should stay calm and deliver the cues assertively.
 Emotion can confuse the situation, and a dog that’s worried you’re angry at them is unlikely to do what you say or come running back.